chum9625/chum9625/README.md

 ### Design tools in use

 💻 Visual Studio Code
-🖊 Illustrator, Photoshop, Inkscape, CLIP STUDIO
+🖊 Illustrator, Photoshop, Inkscape, CLIP STUDIO, Canva
 💡 Illustrator and Photoshop are learning online.

 ### ✨Status